sstadt/jekyll-portfolio/_posts/2017-06-12-centralize-sailsjs-sockets-with-a-pipe.markdown

 });
 {% endhighlight %}

 It worked, but it was terrible.
-Just a series if if/else statements designed as a catch all for the disparate types of data I might bring back from a socket update.
-What made things even worse was that I had no good place to stick the socketHandler code, so it ended up living in it's own file outside of the Vue.js component I was using for this example, making context a tedious thing to keep track of and complicating testing.
+Just a series of if/else statements designed as a catch all for the disparate types of data I might bring back from the back end.
+What made things even worse was that I had no good place to stick the socketHandler code, so it ended up living in it's own file outside of the Vue.js component I was using for the application logic, making context a tedious thing to keep track of and complicating testing.

 The next best solution, however, was to start spreading socket handlers throughout my scripts and handle them all individually.
 That might be more readable, but it's not very DRY.
 So I decided to give the overwatch pipe a try.
 After some tears and refactoring my application logic was much better organized and far more readable.